greg-js/arch-wiki-md-repo/wiki/_content/english/SOGo.md

 ### Considerations

 SOGo can use many different sources for user authentication including, but not limited to, Active Directory, OpenLDAP, MySQL/MariaDB, PostgreSQL, and probably many others if you include PAM.
-This article will focus on using a centrally managed user database (following on from the [Samba 4 Active Directory domain controller](/index.php/Samba_4_Active_Directory_domain_controller "Samba 4 Active Directory domain controller") article initially -- hopefully others will contribute OpenLDAP/MySQL/PostgreSQL user configs) for both authentication, and to provide a global address list.
+This article will focus on using a centrally managed user database (following on from the [Samba/Active Directory domain controller](/index.php/Samba/Active_Directory_domain_controller "Samba/Active Directory domain controller") article initially -- hopefully others will contribute OpenLDAP/MySQL/PostgreSQL user configs) for both authentication, and to provide a global address list.

 Additionally, either [mariadb](https://www.archlinux.org/packages/?name=mariadb) or [postgresql](https://www.archlinux.org/packages/?name=postgresql) must be used to store the users' calendars and address books.
-As of this writing, the SOGo documentation has a clear preference for MariaDB (or MySQL), but if you have an existing PostgreSQL installation, it makes sense to use it.
-Other SQL implementations might be supported as well, but are not currently covered.
+As of this writing, the SOGo documentation has a clear preference for MariaDB (or MySQL), but if you have an existing PostgreSQL installation, it might make sense to use it.
+Other SQL implementations might also be supported, but are not currently covered.

+Finally, there are currently two versions of SOGo that are being actively maintained.
+SOGo-2.x is uses a look and feel that is similar to a desktop client, while SOGo-3.x uses a more modern interface, taking cues from Google using AngularJS.
+Instructions and configuration are interchangeable between the two versions.

 ### Prerequisites

-[Install](/index.php/Install "Install") the needed prerequisite packages [dovecot](https://www.archlinux.org/packages/?name=dovecot), [mariadb](https://www.archlinux.org/packages/?name=mariadb), [pigeonhole](https://www.archlinux.org/packages/?name=pigeonhole), [postfix](https://www.archlinux.org/packages/?name=postfix), [postgresql](https://www.archlinux.org/packages/?name=postgresql), [mysql-python](https://www.archlinux.org/packages/?name=mysql-python) and either [apache](https://www.archlinux.org/packages/?name=apache) or [nginx](https://www.archlinux.org/packages/?name=nginx) from the [official repositories](/index.php/Official_repositories "Official repositories"), and [libwbxml](https://aur.archlinux.org/packages/libwbxml/), [python2-sievelib](https://aur.archlinux.org/packages/python2-sievelib/), [sogo](https://aur.archlinux.org/packages/sogo/), and [sope](https://aur.archlinux.org/packages/sope/) from the [AUR](/index.php/AUR "AUR").
+[Install](/index.php/Install "Install") the needed prerequisite packages [dovecot](https://www.archlinux.org/packages/?name=dovecot), [mariadb](https://www.archlinux.org/packages/?name=mariadb), [pigeonhole](https://www.archlinux.org/packages/?name=pigeonhole), [postfix](https://www.archlinux.org/packages/?name=postfix), [postgresql](https://www.archlinux.org/packages/?name=postgresql), [mysql-python](https://www.archlinux.org/packages/?name=mysql-python) and either [apache](https://www.archlinux.org/packages/?name=apache) or [nginx](https://www.archlinux.org/packages/?name=nginx) from the [official repositories](/index.php/Official_repositories "Official repositories"), and [libwbxml](https://aur.archlinux.org/packages/libwbxml/), [python2-sievelib](https://aur.archlinux.org/packages/python2-sievelib/), [sogo](https://aur.archlinux.org/packages/sogo/) (or [sogo2](https://aur.archlinux.org/packages/sogo2/)), and [sope](https://aur.archlinux.org/packages/sope/) (or [sope2](https://aur.archlinux.org/packages/sope2/)) from the [AUR](/index.php/AUR "AUR").

 ## Initial web server configuration